xufangda/CoronaVirusForecast/README.md

 I have modified this code to UK forcast by changing UK actual virus data, and population.
 Ref: [https://www.worldometers.info/]: worldometers.

 Please beaware this code is for research purpose only.
-The forcast is under your Neither @chenyg1119 nor I take any responsibilty for the accuracy.
+Neither @chenyg1119 nor I takes any responsibilty for the forcast accuracy.

+Please use Python 2.7 and install all package in requirements.txt.

+---
+Original README

 This is specifically simulated for the Netherland on 15 Mar 2020, trying to forecast the outbreak after strict measures being applied on 13 Mar